gedePakusadewa/4_weather_web/README.md

 ##### Day 10 goal:
 - make profile work
   - create backend API to update and get data
+  - make fecth method to get data from api and display it
+  - make username and email can be update by submit button
 - running TOKEN authentication

 Issue and solution